History of the Catholic Church

-Church beginnings
+Church's origins

 Origins

 According to sacred tradition, the Catholic Church was founded by Jesus Christ.
-The New Testament records Jesus' activities and teachings, His appointment of the twelve Apostles, and His instructions to them to continue His work.
-The Catholic Church teaches that the coming of the Holy Spirit upon the apostles, in an event known as Pentecost, signaled the beginning of the public ministry of the Church.
+The New Testament records Jesus' activities and teachings, his appointment of the twelve apostles, and his instructions to them in which he commanded them to continue his work.
+The Catholic Church teaches that the coming of the Holy Spirit upon the apostles, in an event known as Pentecost, signaled the beginning of the public ministry of the entire Church.
 Catholics hold that Saint Peter was Rome's first bishop and the consecrator of Linus as its next bishop, thus starting the unbroken line which includes the most recent pontiff, Pope Leo XIV.
 That is, the Catholic Church maintains the apostolic succession of the Bishop of Rome, the Pope – the successor to Saint Peter.